Grandmothers Advocacy Network / Mouvement de soutien des grands-mères

 Photo credit: UNICEF

-The Geneva conventions prohibit attacks on water installations and other objects that are critical for people to survive.
+Water infrastructure has become increasingly and deliberately targeted in modern warfare as a strategic tactic, even though the Geneva conventions specifically prohibit attacks on water installations and other objects that are critical for people to survive.
 Using deprivation of water as a method of warfare is outlawed.
 Any intentional deprivation of water or obstruction of aid may constitute a war crime.

-Oxfam reports that Israeli forces are destroying water and sanitation infrastructure, including strikes near sites that were being rehabilitated after having been destroyed or damaged in the last war.
+And in Lebanon, humanitarian and human rights organizations are sounding the alarm on the weaponization of water by Israeli military operations in that country.
+Oxfam reports that Israeli forces are destroying civilian water and sanitation infrastructure, including strikes near sites that were being rehabilitated after having been destroyed or damaged in the last war.
 Oxfam fears catastrophic consequences for the people of southern Lebanon.
 Without access to clean water, the risks are immediate.
 Disease spreads quickly, and people who have already been displaced are pushed into even more precarious conditions.
-Read Oxfam’s full statement here and watch this 5-minute interview on CTV news with Diana Sarosi from Oxfam Canada.
+Read Oxfam’s full statement here and watch this 4-minute interview on CTV news with Diana Sarosi from Oxfam Canada.

 African elderly woman with a red scarf and traditional dress